linuxdeepin/deepin-album/assets/deepin-album/album/en_US/album.md

 ### View Timelines

-In Timelines, all photos are sorted by date.
-Photos with the same date are displayed together and photos with different dates are displayed in different columns.
-You are able to locate photos of a specific date quickly by Timelines.
+In Timelines, all photos and videos are displayed in groups according to the shooting time and recording time.
+The ones with the same date are displayed together and those with different dates are displayed in different columns.
+You are able to locate photos and videos of a specific date quickly by Timelines.

 ### Print Photos